lusilabs/totaldevs/README.md

 type: 'ReferenceError'
 ```

-happens when trying to access the document on client side but nextjs is building it as a server side function (in which case `document` is not defined oo node.)
-Change routes to non api/ and also try dynamically importing `https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr` the component of do
+happens when trying to access the document on client side but nextjs is building it as a server side function (in which case `document` is not defined on nodejs.)
+Change routes to non api/ and also try dynamically importing `https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr`

 ```
 if (typeof window !== 'undefined') {
   myClientPkg = require('some-pkg')
 }
 ```

+### Dev stripe accounts
+Substitute `stripeAccountID` for the following to get the desired behavior.

+1. complete: acct_1KCe5c2cSEZKTEoo